IBM/BlueXolo/contribuitor_documentation/Developer_Documentation.md

 ## Introduction

-This document complements the [user guide](../README.md).
+This document complements the [User Guide](../README.md).
 Here you can find specifics about the services used by BlueXolo to have a better understanding during development and configure both docker compose environments `docker-compose-deploy.yaml` and `docker-compose.yaml`.

 ## Architecture

-Insert image here.
+You can find a simple diagram with the architecture from a component view in this [image](BlueXolo_Architecture.png).

 ## Environments